Program Completion Criteria

-The final determination on transfer credit is made by the Dean of Graduate Studies in Education in Curriculum and Instruction.
+The final detes5rmination on transfer credit is made by the Dean of Graduate Studies in Education in Curriculum and Instruction.
 Only graduate courses in which the student’s letter grade is "B-" or above may be considered for transfer credit and applied toward fulfilling degree and certification requirements.
 A maximum of six credits of courses with an earned grade of Pass or Credit may be transferred.
 All transfer courses are entered on the transcript with a grade of "P" (passed).

 Registration constitutes a financial contractual agreement between Doane College and the enrollee.
 Each student must be aware of semester beginning dates, because tuition refunds are based on the semester dates instead of the beginning and ending dates of particular education graduate classes.
 The first class meeting may be later than the deadlin for any tuition refund, depending on the Doane College calendar.
 Tuition and fee refunds are generally based on the last documents date of attendance or the official withdrawal date.

 The last day to drop or withdraw from a course is the earliest date of either the last day the course is sceduled to meet or October 31 for fall semester courses and March 31 for spring semester courses.
 For summer courses that are offered on an intense week-long format, no drops or withdrawals are allowed after course begins.
 The last date to drop/withdraw from summer online courses is June 15.
 After these dates have passed a grade of "F" instead of a "W" will be awarded.